Conflicts of Interest in Research/Sponsored Programs

-The purpose of this policy is to promote objectivity in research by establishing standards and procedures to ensure that there is no reasonable expectation that the design, conduct, or reporting of research will be biased by any conflicting financial interest of the investigator.
+The purpose of this policy is to promote objectivity in Research/Sponsored Programs by establishing standards and procedures to ensure that there is no reasonable expectation that the design, conduct, or reporting of such Research/Sponsored Programs will be biased by any conflicting financial interest of the investigator.

 This policy is intended to comply with the requirements of federal regulations, including the following: